SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 You can share your events' page with other users by sending them these job IDs, which are accessible for all users within your community.

+### Histogram

+Events histogram appears under the search bar when a query has been made and matches events in the list.

+It gives a consolidated view of all matching events in a specific  period of time and it highlights the number of events as well as events that are present in alerts.

+These are the main actions that can be done on the histogram:

+- Manually select a date range by clicking on the histogram and dragging the cursor over events you're interesting in.
+This will automatically filter your events list based on your selection
+- Reset date range by clicking on the `resert range` button

 ## Log listing

 The columns by default are: